ClickHouse Configuration

 Apply HA configuration

-helm upgrade --install <release> \
+helm upgrade --install <RELEASE_NAME> \

 oci://registry.tecnisys.com.br/tdp/charts/tdp-clickhouse \

--n <namespace> \
+-n <NAMESPACE> \

 -f values-ha.yaml

-Verification after deploy
+Verification after deployment

-kubectl -n <namespace> get pods
+kubectl -n <NAMESPACE> get pods

-kubectl -n <namespace> get chi
+kubectl -n <NAMESPACE> get chi

-POD=$(kubectl -n <namespace> get pods \
+POD=$(kubectl -n <NAMESPACE> get pods \

--l clickhouse.altinity.com/chi=<chi-name> \
+-l clickhouse.altinity.com/chi=<RELEASE_NAME> \

 -o jsonpath='{.items[0].metadata.name}')

-kubectl -n <namespace> exec -it "$POD" -- \
+kubectl -n <NAMESPACE> exec -it "$POD" -- \

 clickhouse-client -q "SELECT cluster, shard_num, replica_num, host_name FROM system.clusters"